How do you know if you’re 6 weeks pregnant with TWINS? Learn the symptoms at 6 weeks and find out what to do next if you are really having twins!

 Check out these mommas and their 6 weeks pregnant with twins belly!

-6 weeks pregnant with twins symptoms
+Early twin ultrasound at 6 weeks with twins

-Twin Pregnancy Symptoms and Conditions – 6 weeks pregnant with twins
+Symptoms – 6 weeks pregnant with twins

 - Frequent urination.
 During pregnancy, the amount of blood in your body increases, and even more so when carrying twins versus just one baby.
 As your kidneys process this additional fluid, more fluid ends up in your bladder, meaning more bathroom runs than usual for you!
 Don’t drink less water, as staying hydrated is important, especially during pregnancy.